Custom eLearning Solutions

 Example:

-A brief module shows how to quickly acknowledge donations in a personal way.
-A development manager drafts a thank‑you note that names the program, explains how the gift will be used and invites the donor to receive updates, avoiding canned language.
-The module also explains where to log the message in the CRM to ensure donors aren’t thanked twice, and provides a checklist to make batch letters sound personal.
+Improve program impact, grant compliance, and donor trust with short refreshers staff can use in the flow of work.
+A development manager drafts a thank-you note that names the program, explains how the gift will be used, and invites the donor to receive updates without sounding canned.
+The module also explains where to log the message in the CRM to ensure donors are not thanked twice and provides a checklist to make batch letters sound personal.

 Engaging Scenarios

-Interactive stories that let learners practice decision-making in realistic contexts.
+Interactive stories that let teams practice decision-making in realistic program and stewardship contexts.

 Example:

-An interactive scenario presents a situation where donor‑restricted funds remain unused while other program needs arise.
-Learners consider whether to request a budget reallocation, apply the funds to a related expense or leave the dollars idle.
+Improve judgment in the moments that shape program impact, grant compliance, and donor trust.
+Employees consider whether to request a budget reallocation, apply the funds to a related expense or leave the dollars idle.
 The scenario illustrates the impact of each choice on donor trust, financial reporting and future audits, highlighting how ethical decisions occur in daily operations.

 Tests and Assessments